Azure/azure-sdk-for-python/doc/dev/conda-builds.md

 You will notice that all the azure-sdk conda distributions have the **same** version number and requirement set.
 This is due to the fact that the azure-sdk team pushes our conda packages out in waves.
 To support this, all versions are set via a common environment variable `AZURESDK_CONDA_VERSION`.

-We keep this environment variable set properly across all our builds by using a common `environment.yml` when creating our build environment.
-This environment definition ensures that
+We keep this environment variable set properly across all our builds by using a common `conda_env.yml` when creating our build environment.
+This environment definition ensures that:

 1. Our channel `https://azuresdkconda.blob.core.windows.net/channel1/` is added to the set to download packages
 2. The environment variable `AZURESDK_CONDA_VERSION` will be set exactly once.

-Reference the `environment.yml` in your local build by pass `-f <path to environment.yml>` when you create your conda environment.
+Reference the `conda_env.yml` in your local build by pass `-f <path to conda_env.yml>` when you create your conda environment.

 ```
-conda env create --yes --quiet --name ${{ artifact.name }} -f $(Build.SourcesDirectory)/eng/environment.yml
+conda env create --yes --quiet --name ${{ artifact.name }} -f $(Build.SourcesDirectory)/eng/conda_env.yml
 ```

 ### Create Your Build Directory